 Congressional Research Service Reports (CRS Reports)

 The Congressional Research Service is the research arm of the Library of Congress.
 It is a think tank that provides non-partisan, comprehensive reports to Congressional members on a vast range of topics dealing with political issues.
 A search engine on the top of the page can be used to access articles to particular topics.
-LexisNexis Congressional Research Digital Collection Historical Archive provides full text of Congressional Research Service Reports (1916-present).
+Proquest Congressional Research Digital Collection provides full text of Congressional Research Service Reports (1916-present).

 Policy think tanks and research institutes also produce and publish many policy reports.
 To search for these, try searching the following database:

 CQ Researcher is a database that covers news and policy issues involved in topics including health and the economy.
 User name, barcode number, and PIN number required for off-campus access.
 This database is available via D'Amour Library.

 This RSS Feed is produced by the CATO Institute in Washington, D.C.
 Its proclaimed mission is "to increase the understanding of public policies based on the principles of limited government, free markets, individual liberty, and peace."
 This RSS Feed provides their latest information on health insurance.

 The information contained in this guide is designed to help you start your research in the area of health insurance, managed care, and health care reform.
 We have divided the guide into the following tabs: secondary resources, primary resouces, indexes/databases, health insurance, managed care, and health care reform.
 We start with secondary sources to reinforce a basic research precept that it is efficient to start with a good secondary source that puts together for you the various laws, regulations, concepts, and cases that may be involved in these areas of law.